luojy95/SQL-like-Database/README.md

 \3.
 Build in index, build index for selected attribute, in the format of csv file name, attribute name, y/n(is numeric or not) for example, review.csv funny y

 \4.
-Run query,
+Run query, query example:
-  Query example:

   Q1: SELECT R.review_id, R.funny, R.useful FROM review.csv R WHERE R.funny >= 20 AND R.useful > 30

   Q2: SELECT B.name, B.city, B.state FROM business.csv B WHERE B.city = 'Champaign' AND B.state = 'IL'